 - But now E[u_i|X_i] ≠ 0, thus violate the Assumption 1 as we suffer OVB,ME or Simultaneity, then OLS estimator β̂1 is biased and inconsistent. - In this case, X is called as endogenous variable, which is the one that both we are interested in and is correlated with u. - Otherwise, X is called as exogenous variable, which is one that uncorrelated with u.

 Exogeneity and Endogeneity in DAGs

-- DAGs(Directed Acyclic Graphs) can help us understand these concepts in a concise and insightful way. - Exogeneity
+- DAGs can help us to understand the relationship between endogeneity and exogeneity. - Exogeneity

-Endogeneity
+Endogeneity in confounders